frikishaan/pytorch-transformers/README.md

 I trained the model for **10 epochs/50k steps** (~5 hours) using free [Lightning AI](https://lightning.ai/) credits on a single T4 instance.
 Got a BLEU score of `0.07` — which is really poor for a real-world application but decent for learning purposes.

-I have also used [Mixed precision training](https://docs.pytorch.org/tutorials/recipes/recipes/amp_recipe.html) to speed up training and reduce memory usage.
+I have also used [Automatic Mixed precision](https://docs.pytorch.org/tutorials/recipes/recipes/amp_recipe.html) to speed up training and reduce memory usage.

 Below is the train loss graph: